JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 3.md

     #                backup.bar.baz port 10025,  # backup mailserver on port 10025
     #                localhost                   # fallback relay

 Found it?
 Good!
-Now enter a space or two after that chunk & enter this configuration line for the mail server:
+Now enter a space or two after that chunk and enter this configuration line for the mail server:

     set mailserver localhost

 With that done, let’s set a simple `monit` script.
-The main thing I currently use `monit` for is to monitor `apache` & detect if the service is active.
+The main thing I currently use `monit` for is to monitor `apache` and detect if the service is active.
 If it’s down?
 Then the script automatically restarts it.
 First, let’s create the `apache` config for `monit` like so:

     sudo nano /etc/monit/conf.d/apache2.conf